 The deep learning revolution has brought significant advances in a number of fields , primarily linked to image and speech recognition.
 The standardization of image classification tasks like the ImageNet Large Scale Visual Recognition Challenge has resulted in a reliable way to compare top performing architectures.

-This Docker container contains the tools to train an image classifier on your custom dataset.
-It is a highly customizable tool that let's you choose between tens of different top performing arquitectures and training parameters.
+This Docker container contains the tools to train an image classifier on your personal dataset.
+It is a highly customizable tool that let's you choose between tens of different top performing architectures and training parameters.

 : Olga Russakovsky et al. ImageNet Large Scale Visual Recognition Challenge.
 International Journal of Computer Vision (IJCV), 115(3):211-252, 2015.

 You can run this module directly on your computer, assuming that you have Docker installed, by following these steps:

 $ docker pull deephdc/deep-oc-image-classification-tf $ docker run -ti -p 5000:5000 deephdc/deep-oc-image-classification-tf

 If you do not have Docker available or you do not want to install it, you can use udocker within a Python virtualenv: